saikocat/colorbrewer/README.md

 ```

 ## Notes:
+* `1.6.0` is a major update that enable TypeScript to work correctly, and modernize the rollup build process.
+* `1.5.0` is using rollup to generate both UMD and ES module so hopefully this will resolve the problems for most of us.
 * There is a compatibility issue with `1.4.0` so do lock your version to `1.3.0` for now
-* `1.5.0` is using rollup to generate both UMD and ES module so hopefully this will resolve the problems for most of us.

 ## Huge thanks to:
+* Brian Moran - [moranbw](https://github.com/moranbw) - for TypeScript import and build process enhancement since version `1.6.0`
-* Connor Peet - [connor4312](https://github.com/connor4312) - for adding
+* Connor Peet - [connor4312](https://github.com/connor4312) - for adding initial
-  TypeScript support since version `1.4.0`
+  support for TypeScript since version `1.4.0`